 From a critical and cultural perspective, there are many considerations.
 One thing is permissions.
 For example, as a school have you gained informed consent to use images?
 Or communicate what is happening in the classroom?
 Does the school have a policy which accounts for how Pages will be used?

 Another important aspect is privacy and identity.
 The first thing that I noticed with my trial space was the focus on marketing and boosting hits.
 Although I chose to categorise the space as education, it is not designed for education.
 Here I am reminded of Mark Zuckerbergs’s desire to destroy journalism.
 Facebook’s failure to protect teens.
 The way in such spaces and platforms foster a templated self and support inadvertent exclusion.
 Encouraging transparency through searching by continually changing settings and agreements.
 Targeting vulnerable teens.
 Manipulating user emotions.
 Inviting inappropriate connections.
-This does not mean that schools should not use Facebook, it is just important to be informed.
+Makes you the product.
+If you are to use Facebook, it is important to be informed.

 If you enjoy what you read here, feel free to sign up for my monthly newsletter to catch up on all things learning, edtech and storytelling.